tepextepex/ENRGY/README.md

 * ground heat flux
 * sensible heat flux of rain

-Input data are meteorological observations from AWS at the glacier surface, albedo map and DEM.
+Input data are meteorological observations from AWS at the glacier surface, DEM, albedo map and a potential incoming solar radiation grid (PISR).
+Albedo and PISR now should be prepared outside the model.

+##### Prerequisutes
+The model script uses:
+* gdal
+* numpy
+* matplotlib